-In the back of the carpark at the petrol station, you'll find the Big Merino.
-So it's close by for you to get petrol and food.
+In the back of the car park at the petrol station, you'll find the Big Merino.
+So it's close by for you to get petrol, food, drinks, and toilets.

 The greatest fear in the world is of the opinions of others.
 And the moment you are unafraid of the crowd you are no longer a sheep, you become a lion.
 A great roar arises in your heart, the roar of freedom.